xsscx/srd/README.md

 # Apple Security Research Device (SRD) Repo by SRD0009

-* To ALL - Open a PR or Issue with Suggestions
+* To ALL - Open a Discussion, PR or Issue with Suggestions, Comments, Bugs, Feedback, Tips etc..
 * Collaborative Research
 * All Code and Questions are Welcome
 * When you see Code Errors, Fails or LOL's..
 Please Open an Issue...
 Thanks!